ldatb/ataides-website/hugo/content/services/cloud-strategy.md

 Our advisory can include, but is not limited to:

-- Multi-cloud vs. single-cloud evaluation
+- Cloud platform strategy and vendor independence
-- Platform migration (e.g. from legacy to cloud-native)
+- Migration readiness (from legacy or hybrid environments)
-- Vendor risk and cloud lock-in strategies
+- Lock-in mitigation and portability options
-- Cost predictability and FinOps alignment
+- Cost sustainability and FinOps discipline
-- Architecture audits for scalability, resilience, or compliance
+- Architecture reviews for scale, continuity, or compliance
-- Audit and board readiness (ISO, SOC 2, GDPR, etc.)
+- Audit-facing posture and board alignment (ISO, SOC 2, GDPR, NIST)

-> Strategic cloud decisions shape business velocity, risk exposure, and future costs — we help you see the full picture.
+> Cloud strategy is not a technical decision, it’s an institutional one.

 ## How We Work